-This has led me to spend a fair amount of time reflecting on my experience in those early weeks and months of motherhood.
+In the last few weeks, I’ve spent some time reflecting on my experience in those early weeks and months of new motherhood.
 I started thinking about what advice I would give myself as a new mom.
 If I could send a letter back in time to myself in those early days, here’s what I think I would write…

-You did it!
-You’ve made it through one of the hardest things — physically, emotionally, mentally — that you have ever been through: giving birth.
-It didn’t look quite the way you expected (an appropriate preview for your journey as a mother), but the end result was everything you have been waiting for for the last 40 weeks: Meeting your baby.
+It didn’t look quite the way you expected (an appropriate preview for your journey as a mother), but the end result was everything you’ve been waiting for: finally meeting your baby.
 Your firstborn.
 Your son.
-Who knew it was possible to feel so many emotions at the same time, for someone you’ve only just met?!
+Who knew it was possible to feel so many emotions at the same time, for someone you’ve only just met???

-As I write to you with almost two years of experience in this thing we call motherhood, I’m not sure that I feel qualified to give you much advice.
+As I write to you with almost two years of experience as a mom, I’m not sure I feel qualified to give you much advice.
 But I’m still close enough to those early days that I remember how hard they were.
 Those first six weeks or so will be hard in so many ways you never realized, but also far easier than you ever expected.
 The real struggles will come later, though.
-Once you decide that you need to accomplish more in a day than feeding yourself and your sweet boy, snuggling him, and staring into his beautiful, perfect face — to try to establish some sort of schedule and normalcy —that’s when the struggle begins.
+Once you decide that you need to accomplish more in a day than feeding yourself and your sweet boy, snuggling him, and staring into his beautiful, perfect face—that’s when the struggle begins.

 Let’s be honest, you’ve never been very good with flexibility and lack of predictability.
-As someone who has always been achievement-oriented, it’s so, so hard for you to pare down your to-do list, to lower your expectations for what you can get done in a day.
-But just because you can’t accomplish everything you set out to do in a day doesn’t mean you’re failing.
+As someone who has always been achievement-oriented, it’s so hard to pare down your to-do list and lower your expectations of what you can get done in a day.
+But just because you can’t accomplish everything on your list doesn’t mean you’re failing.
 It just means you’re adjusting to a new normal… and that takes time.

-So, give yourself that time!
+So… give yourself that time!
 Work on setting realistic expectations for yourself, and know your limits.
 Learn to accept that there are days when things just won’t get done.
 I promise, it gets easier.
-Well, maybe not easier, but you will learn to adapt!
+Well, maybe not easier, but you will adapt!

-The other thing that you need to remember — on repeat, every day of this parenting journey — is that every child is different.
-When you hear about other precious children who are about the same age as yours who are taking daytime naps for 2-3 hours at time while yours is taking 30 minute cat naps in regular intervals… you’ll start to harbor some resentment.
-This alone is the biggest challenge to your frustration over your lack of daytime productivity, the biggest hurdle that you have to overcome in that first year.
+The other thing that should be on repeat, every day of this parenting journey, is that every child is different.
+When you hear about other kids who are about the same age as yours who are taking daytime naps for 2-3 hours at time while yours is taking 30 minute cat naps in regular intervals… you’ll start to feel resentment.
+This alone is the biggest challenge to your frustration over your lack of daytime productivity, the biggest hurdle you have to overcome in that first year.

-There is so much more wisdom I could impart on you — but truthfully, you and Jeremy are doing a great job as parents, and as partners in parenting.
-As you anticipated, no matter how prepared you think you are before the baby arrives, there are always going to be things that life throws at you that you didn’t expect.
-Parenthood is all about expecting the unexpected and learning to adjust to those unexpected things when they come.
-It’s about leaning on each other and tag-teaming it through the hard times together.
+There is so much more wisdom I could impart on you, but truthfully, you and Jeremy are doing a great job.
+As you anticipated, no matter how prepared you think you are before the baby arrives, there are always going to be things life throws at you that you didn’t expect.
+Parenthood is all about expecting the unexpected and learning to adjust when they come.
+It’s about leaning on each other and tag-teaming it through the hard times together!